Saturday, January 30, 2016

 Brick Blast in STyle!

 Tons of Atari ST games run in high resolution and one of the best is Bolo, a Breakout clone.
-It takes the familiar concept and improves upon it tremendously with lots of extra features, like the ability to move the bat almost anywhere you like.
-There are also gravitational effects which are cunningly effective and also different brick types and the ability to change the physics of the ball's speed and direction.
-Yep, Bolo is an awesome brick-blaster everyone loves.
-Because it's brilliant!!
+It takes the familiar concept and improves upon it tremendously with lots of extra features, like the ability to move the bat almost anywhere.
+There are also gravitational effects that are cunningly effective, different brick types, and the ability to change the physics of the ball's speed/direction.
+Bolo is an awesome brick-blaster.
+It's brilliant!!

 Monday, January 25, 2016